-The Re-Grow Puerto Rico Urban-Rural Agriculture Program (RGRW) will increase agricultural capacity while promoting and increasing food security inland wide.
+The Re-Grow Puerto Rico Urban-Rural Agriculture Program (RGRW) will increase agricultural capacity while promoting and increasing food security island wide.
 This Program will enhance and expand agricultural production related to economic revitalization and sustainable development activities.
 The purpose of this project is to increase the productivity of the farm.
-This agricultural project associated with the construction of fencing and the purchase of equipment including wiring, drills, fence posts, portable electric generator and tractors is in keeping with the overall objectives of the Economic Development Program.
+This agricultural project associated with the construction and installation of a new greenhouse, the installation of solar panels, and the purchase of a power invertor for the solar power system and two water cisterns is in keeping with the overall objectives of the Economic Development Program.